fatesnz/Nomad-CentOS7-Cluster/README.md

 # Ansible

-The nomad playbook will create the nomad cluster using the VMS and run the following roles in this order:
+The nomad playbook will create the nomad cluster using the VMs and run the following roles in this order:

 - consul: install consul for service discovery and create matching service